Internship Opportunities in Environmental Education

 Spend an exciting summer learning about marine science!
 Download the Flyer

-The Discovery Hall Programs at the Dauphin Island Sea Lab has two summer internships available forundergraduates (juniors, seniors, or recent graduates) from minority groups currently under-represented in marine science and environmental education.
+The Discovery Hall Programs at the Dauphin Island Sea Lab has one (1) summer internship available for an undergraduate (junior, senior, or recent graduate) from minority groups currently under-represented in marine science and environmental education.
 Interns assist the DHP education staff in our many summer programs for K-12 students, teachers and the public.
 Interns work with the educators assisting in all aspects of logistics, planning, classroom prep, and teaching.
-In addition, there will be an opportunity for the interns to teach in outreach programs off campus.
+In addition, there will be an opportunity for the intern to teach in outreach programs off campus.
 This is a wonderful opportunity for science education majors to learn more about environmental education, marine science, and the Gulf coast while living at the beach!

 The successful candidate should be interested in marine science and environmental education and have completed a minimum of one year of biology or education.
 Interns live in the Sea Lab dorms, and are expected to work some nights and weekends.
 Interns should be comfortable in the water and have a valid US drivers license.
 Interns should be capable of handling some strenous physical activity, as well as high heat and humidity since many activities take place outside.